NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 RAA to RBZ = Gyros from 1974 (extended to RDZ from 1996).

 From 1946 to 1972, registrations ending in R were not used (ZK-AIR to DYR, GAR to GJR and HAR to HHR).
 Several of these have been newly allocated since 1980.
 Also registrations in some reserved blocks noted above were not issued at the time but have been issued more recently.
-By way of confirmation, sequence number 0 has been included to indicate an in-sequence registration which was initially not issued at the normal time.
+By way of confirmation, sequence number 0 has been included to indicate an in-sequence or contiguous-block registration which was initially not issued at the normal time.

 Registrations are made available for re-use immediately they are cancelled, and many cases of same-day reallocation have occurred, also several cases of aircraft directly swapping identities.
 Issue sequence numbers are shown throughout, including 1 to avoid ambiguity.
 Note that these sequence numbers are entirely unofficial and include not-taken-up reservations where known, but many more reservations have occurred and not been traced, particularly recently.

-There have been two cases of aircraft being de-registered and then restored to the same marks sometime later, while something else has used those marks and been cancelled while they were away!
+There have been three cases of aircraft being de-registered and then restored to the same marks sometime later, while something else has used those marks and been cancelled while they were away!
 Several registrations have now flown on six different aircraft, while some aircraft have carried seven different ZK- registrations.

 The official registration date, when an aircraft is added to the full register, is often a few weeks, occasionally a few months, before the first flight in NZ marks.
 For amateur-built aircraft it is normal practice for it to be the date of the first flight.